Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **The third planet from Ausaria.** It's a comparatively tiny bundle of asteroids that crushed together to form a dwarf planet.

 ### Albaxia
 **The fourth planet from Ausaria.** It seems blue from space, and is considered a habitable planet.
 From its surface, the sunlight has a pink, reddish hue to it, as a result of the thick and hazy atmosphere's blue tint which filters out much of the shorter-wavelength light.
-Shadows have a warm, amber tone, and the plants and foliage are mostly red, purple, and black in color.
+Shadows have a warm, amber tone, and the plants and foliage are mostly purple and black in color.
 Albaxia completes an orbit around Ausaria every 104.5 Albaxian days (or approximately 640 Terrestrial days).

 [:extraterrestrial/planets/albaxia:]